-- the existence of financial incentives.
-The associated incremental copper demand ranges from over 50 tons to over 100 tons. - The market for transmission-related storage applications is potentially limited in the near term, though the copper intensities for these applications can be relatively strong.
+- The market for transmission-related storage applications is potentially limited in the near term, though the copper intensities for these applications can be relatively strong.
 Estimates for the cumulative associated copper demand range from more than 85 tons to more than 250 tons, depending on the existence of financial incentives.
 The associated incremental copper demand ranges from over 5 tons to over 170 tons. - CES also appears to have a limited associated demand for copper in the near term, due to expectations of limited market growth over the next five years.
 However, because of its strong copper intensity and potential for large mid- to long-term growth, this area could have strong associated copper demand over time.
-Estimates of the cumulative associated copper demand range from almost 20 tons to almost 225 tons, depending on the existence of financial incentives.
-The associated incremental copper demand ranges from almost 15 tons to over 220 tons.
+Estimates of the cumulative associated copper demand range from 30 tons to almost 370 tons, depending on the existence of financial incentives.
+The associated incremental copper demand ranges from over 20 tons to over 360 tons.